jomjol/water-meter-system-complete/README.md

 ##### 4.1.0 (2019-11-25)
 * Upgrade to Tensorflow 2.0
 * Changed image processing within CNN to Pillow (instead of OpenCV)
+* Training analog and digital CNN with additional type of counter and digits respectivelely

 ### [Full Changelog](Changelog.md)